Study Halls will be paused from Friday, December 19, and resume on Monday, January 5, 2026.

 The Hamilton Public Library recognizes and affirms the dignity of those it serves and works with, regardless of heritage, education, beliefs, race, income, religion, gender, age, sexual orientation, gender identity, gender expression, physical or mental abilities.
 HPL understands that an acceptance of differences can sometimes place individual and collective values in conflict

 The Hamilton Public Library believes that respectful dialogue builds understanding and stronger communities.
 We strive to encourage mutual respect, inclusion and celebrations of differences by embracing cultural humility as a key foundation to our approach.
 We encourage the community to recognize, respect and embrace each individual’s diversity.
-We believe that by working together we can move from the acknowledgement of diversity and inclusion to enabling an environment that is supportive, accessible and equitable in its practices.
+We believe that by working together we can move from the acknowledgement of diversity and inclusion to enabling an environment that is supportive, accessible and equitable in its practices for both staff and the public.

 The Canadian Federation of Library Associations (CFLA-FCAB) believes that a diverse and pluralistic society is central to our country’s identity.
 Libraries have a responsibility to contribute to a culture that recognizes diversity and fosters social inclusion.